jonmon6691/uwipi/README.md

 ```
 ## Notes:
-* Change the root password for obvious security resons!
+* Change the root password for obvious security reasons!
 Buildroot does not add
 any users by default, so unless you add any, you must log in using root.
 The buildroot default is not to have a root password, but to enable SSH,
 uWiPi makes the root password "buildroot" by default.